Animal husbandry: Agricultural Revolution

 Selective breeding for desired traits was established as a scientific practice by Robert Bakewell during the British Agricultural Revolution in the 18th century.
 One of his most important breeding programs was with sheep.
 Using native stock, he was able to quickly select for large, yet fine-boned sheep, with long, lustrous wool.
 The Lincoln Longwool was improved by Bakewell and in turn the Lincoln was used to develop the subsequent breed, named the New (or Dishley) Leicester.
 It was hornless and had a square, meaty body with straight top lines.
 These sheep were exported widely and have contributed to numerous modern breeds.
 Under his influence, English farmers began to breed cattle for use primarily as beef.
 Long-horned heifers were crossed with the Westmoreland bull to create the Dishley Longhorn.

 The semi-natural, unfertilised pastures formed by traditional agricultural methods in Europe were managed by grazing and mowing.
-As the ecological impact of this land management strategy is similar to the impact of such natural disturbances as a wildfire, this agricultural system shares many beneficial characteristics with a natural habitat, including the promotion of biodiversity.
+As the ecological impact of this land management strategy is similar to the impact of such natural disturbances as grazing and wildfire, this agricultural system shares many beneficial characteristics with a natural habitat, including the promotion of biodiversity.
 This strategy is declining in Europe today due to the intensification of agriculture.
 The mechanized and chemical methods used are causing biodiversity to decline.